princeantala45/princeantala45/README.md

 # ⚡ Fun Fact

-💡 I scored **100/100 in Python** in my university exam and enjoy turning complex backend logic into simple working solutions.
+💡 I scored **100/100 marks in Python** in university exam and enjoy turning complex backend logic into simple working solutions.

 ---